SaifullahIlyas/SaifullahIlyas/README.md

 Welcome to Github
 My name is saifullah.i am from pakistan. i am the computer scientist that loves to programe in swift,kotlin and java. i have worked on diffrent native mobile  application .
-I use kotlin and java for android development while swift for Ios development. i am also the owner of the organization codeRecip that is mentioned in the link [I'm an inline-style link](https://github.com/coderecip)
+I use kotlin and java for android development while swift for Ios development. i am also the owner of the organization codeRecip that is mentioned in the link [Coderecip](https://github.com/coderecip)
 Below are the list of some projects that i have completed
 # smartLecture converter
 This is ios app and is written in swift using xcode 10.1.